Coronavirus - we're in business

 Keep it simple

-Undoubtably you’ll have already implemented the simple precautions to help stop the spread, including:
+Undoubtably you’ll have already implemented the simple precautions to help stop the spread of coronavirus, including:

 wash hands regularly with soap and water or using an alcohol-based hand rub

 using a tissue to cover your mouth when you cough or sneeze, or use the bend of the elbow

 avoid close contact with others - keep about 1.5m away (or more)